-- (1) complies with the SPP code: Strategic airports and aviation facilities (Appendix 4). - 12.
-Given the complex technical issues involved in determining encroachment within a building restricted area, it is recommended that local government take responsibility for determining whether triggers (7) and (8) apply to a development application (as opposed to the applicant).
-Advice about how to calculate possible encroachment by a development application can be found in the SPP Guideline: Strategic Airports and Aviation Facilities or by contacting the Department of Transport and Main Roads or Airservices Australia.
+(1) complies with the SPP code: Strategic airports and aviation facilities (Appendix 5).

+^{14.} Given the complex technical issues involved in determining encroachment within a building restricted area, it is recommended that local government take responsibility for determining whether triggers (7) and (8) apply to a development application (as opposed to the applicant).
+Advice about how to calculate possible encroachment by a development application can be found in the SPP guidelines or by contacting the Department of Transport and Main Roads or Airservices Australia.